Start main content

 +852 2855 1254

-• Biology of ageing; chromatin architectural alterations in ageing; Senolytic and ageing vaccine
+• Biology of ageing; chromatin architectural alterations in ageing; Senolytic, anti-ageing antibody drugs and vaccine

 • Stem cell self-renewal and differentiation in development, ageing and cancer

-• Extracellular matrix and cell surface proteinases in regulation of growth factor signalling in development and diseases
+• Extracellular matrix remodeling in the regulation of growth factor signalling and metabolism in development, diseases and ageing

-Zhongjun Zhou is currently a professor at the School of Biomedical Sciences, The University of Hong Kong.
-He graduated from Xiamen University with a BSc in Biochemistry.
-He obtained Master of Science in Biochemistry and PhD in Pathophysiology from Peking Union Medical College.
-He also obtained a PhD degree in Medical Biochemistry from Karolinska Institute, Sweden.
-After postdoctoral training in in Karolinska Institute, he joined the department as a Research Assistant Professor in 2002 and became Associate Professor in 2005.
-He has published more than 40 original papers, reviews and book chapter.
-He is the co-founding Chair of Asian Association of Ageing Research.
+Zhongjun Zhou is currently the Chui Fook-Chuen Endowed Professor in Molecular Medicine at the School of Biomedical Sciences, The University of Hong Kong.
+He obtained a BSc degree in Biochemistry from Xiamen University, Master of Science in Biochemistry and MD in Pathophysiology from Peking Union Medical College (PUMC & CAMS).
+After 2 years in Peking University Health Center, he left for Karolinska Hospital in Stockholm, Sweden, supported by Swedish Cancer Foundation.
+He then received a PhD degree in Medical Biochemistry from Karolinska Institute.
+In Dec 2002, he joined the department of Biochemistry as a Research Assistant Professor and was promoted to Associate Professor three years later.
+He has published over 90 original papers, reviews and book chapter.
+He is the co-founding Chair of Asian Association of Ageing Research and the elected Inaugural President of Hong Kong Society for Cell Biology (HKSCB).
+He is the council member of Chinese Society of Cell Biology, Scientific Advisory Board member of American Federation of Aging Research, and Distinguished Visiting Professor of The Macau University.

-Prof Zhou is interested in understanding the biological functions of extracellular and nuclear matrix proteins.
+Well recognized internationally in the field of matrix biology and ageing, Prof Zhou is interested in understanding the biological functions of extracellular and nuclear matrix proteins.
 His works focus on signalling regulation in development, ageing, and tumorigenesis using genetically modified mice and human patient tissues.
-He identified lamin A as the endogenous substrate of metalloproteinase Zmpste24 and demonstrated for the first time that genomic instability is behind the most severe human early ageing disease, Hutchinson-Gilford Progeria Syndrome (HGPS).
-He has demonstrated that nuclear matrix is not simply a scaffold but also a functional structure in regulating chromatin dynamics through modulating epigenetic factors, such as histone deacetylases and acetyltransferases.
-Prof Zhou’s works have revealed several critical pathways regulating ageing and longevity, especially the interplay between SIRT6 and p53.
+He identified lamin A as the endogenous substrate of metalloproteinase Zmpste24 and demonstrated for the first time that genomic instability is behind the most severe human early ageing disorder, Hutchinson-Gilford Progeria Syndrome (HGPS).
+He established the first HGPS animal model in the world and has demonstrated that nuclear matrix is not simply a scaffold but also a functional structure regulating chromatin dynamics through modulating epigenetic factors, such as histone deacetylases and acetyltransferases.
+His group is the first to show epigenetic contribution to premature ageing.
+Prof Zhou’s works have revealed several critical pathways regulating ageing and longevity, especially the interplay between SIRT6 and p53, achieving the longest lifespan extension in mammals by 14-fold in Sirt6 deficient mice.
 His group demonstrated the critical role for lamin A in maintaining SIRT1/6 activities that decline with age.
 The works on health span extension provide new hope for patients with HGPS and other ageing-associated diseases.
-He is well recognized internationally in the field of biology of ageing.
-He has also made significant contributions to the understanding of membrane-type 1 matrix metalloproteinase function in development, metabolism, and various diseases through regulating different receptors and their signalling.
+He has also made outstanding contributions to the understanding of membrane-type 1 matrix metalloproteinase (MT1-MMP) in development, metabolism, regeneration, ageing and in various pathological conditions.
 He demonstrated that MT1-MMP is the major negative Notch signalling regulator to maintain lymphocyte differentiation.
 In addition, he beautifully showed the cross-talk between ADAM and MMP in regulating FGFR2 signalling and osteogenesis.
-His group revealed that MT1-MMP is an endogenous inhibitor of lymph angiogenesis and regulates body-weight, adipogenesis, and ageing.
-His group has also showed Isthmin-1 (Ism1) play a critical role in regulating branching morphogenesis, haematopoiesis and adipogenesis.
-In the last few years, his team has developed a platform to generate human islet organoids and identified over hundreds of senescent antigens for the development of ageing vaccine and antibody drugs.
+His group showed that MT1-MMP is an endogenous inhibitor of lymph angiogenesis and regulates body-weight, Osteognesis, adipogenesis, and ageing, revealing a critical role for MT1-MMP in insulin resistance and food in-take through cleavage of various receptors.
+His group also showed that Isthmin-1 (Ism1) plays a critical role in regulating renal branching morphogenesis, mammary gland development and hematopoiesis.
+Recently, his team has developed a platform to generate human islet organoids and identified over hundreds of senescent antigens for the development of anti-ageing vaccine and antibody drugs.
+In the past few years, his team also established novel strategy for single cell OMICs analysis (Indexed Tagmentation sc-OMICs) with higher through-put and resolution.
+This platform enables a better, faster and cheaper single cell analysis.

-Prof Zhou has established a close collaboration with clinicians and has identified several disease genes, such as hypertension and premature sexual maturation.
-He has developed several disease models to investigate the molecular mechanisms underlying these diseases due to specific mutations.
-In addition, animal models are utilized to developed intervention and clinical therapies.
+Prof Zhou has established a close collaboration with clinicians and has identified several disease genes, such as familial hypertension.
+Inflammatory bowel diseases, and precocious sexual maturation.
+With the disease models established in his group, he aims to investigate the molecular mechanisms underlying these diseases caused by specific mutations.
+In addition, the clinical intervention and drugs for therapies will be developed.

 • Several postdoctoral positions are available for self-motivated fresh graduates.
 The candidates are expected to have experiences either in modern molecular biology especially single cell OMICs or strong background in Immunology, Inflammation and hand-on experiences of vaccine development.
 Candidate with experiences of human organoid will be highly appreciated.